moleculerjs/site/source/docs/0.13/balancing.md

 ```

 ## Custom strategy
-You can also create your custom strategy module.
+You can also create your custom strategy.
 We recommend to copy the source of [RandomStrategy](https://github.com/moleculerjs/moleculer/blob/master/src/strategies/random.js) and implement the `select` method.

 ### Create custom strategy
 ```js